As a business owner, you need to have different types of business insurance to keep your company protected in times of need

 Injuries can happen because of the physical activity and the use of heavy machinery that is required of employees in construction.
 This policy will cover your employees in case they get injured on the job.

-The average cost of this insurance for small business owners ranges from $750 to $1,200 annually per vehicle.
+The average cost of this insurance for business owners ranges from $750 to $1,200 annually per vehicle.

 Business Insurance Needed in the Hospitality Industry